LukeeeeBennett/transient-tantrum/README.md

 If you think you have found a fix for a transient failure, you can retry the job a number of times to increase your confidence in the fix.
+This is not a replacement for debugging.
+You must still understand your fix.

 ____